 Smart sellers engage business brokers to maximize value and ensure a smooth transaction.
 As you shop for a business brokerage firm, it’s your responsibility to ask the right questions so you select the right party to sell your business.

-Here are some questions to get you started, grouped into three general categories: experience, digital marketing, and administration.
+Here are some questions to get you started, grouped into three general categories: experience, marketing, and administration.
 Choosing the best broker for your situation is crucial to getting top dollar with minimal headaches, so take your time interviewing candidates.